 The reasons for conducting a search and the outcome of the search (i.e., discovery of contraband) should be considered when making comparisons across groups.

 Some searches are conducted with the consent of the driver, or because the officer observed suspected contraband in plain view, had reasonable suspicion that an individual may possess a weapon (Terry search), or other reasons.
 These searches may or may not result in an arrest.

 Other searches are conducted incident to arrest, which means there is no other reason given for the search other than arrest.
 Searches are almost always performed when there is an outstanding arrest warrant, whether or not contraband may be present.

-Approximately 7.7% of the stops of African-Americans and 8.4% of the stops of Hispanics resulted in arrest, compared with 4.2% of the stops of whites.
+Roughly 8 of every 100 stops of the stops of African-Americans and Hispanics resulted in arrest, compared with 4.20% of the stops of whites.
 African-Americans and Hispanics are searched more often than whites, but they are arrested more often as well.

-There are two appendices to this year’s full report.
-Appendix A presents the vehicle stop analysis using the statewide proportions of race and ethnicity, rather than those for each jurisdiction.
+There are two Appendices to this year’s full report.
+Appendix A presents the traffic stop analysis using the statewide proportions of race and ethnicity, rather than those for each jurisdiction.

 A reasoned determination of the existence of racial profiling in a community requires a comprehensive evaluation of the full range of information compiled in the agency reports.
 This brief summary of selected indicators for the state as a whole is intended to stimulate those local evaluations and dialogue.

 |Table 2.
 Agencies that did not submit reports as required by state law|